Skip to main content

 8

-Baseboard and shoe molding install.
+Baseboard and shoe molding install matching original profile.
 Door bottom adjustments.
-Threshold and transition strip install.
+Threshold and transition strip install at room boundaries.
+Geothermal radiant baseboard reconnect on Warm Springs Avenue scope.
 Final cleaning.
+Final caulking.

 9